 improving job serach skills

-The Job Club, funded by the Department of Employment Affairs and Social Protection (DEASP), enables clients to develop more effective job search skills and to prepare for job interviews.
+The Job Club, funded by the Department of Social Protection (DSP), enables clients to develop more effective job search skills and to prepare for job interviews.
 The Job Club maintains and develops an individual’s level of confidence and motivation to look for a job, increases the individual’s chances of obtaining a job interview and increases skills to perform effectively at an interview.

 A Job Club brings together unemployed people of all ages who are looking for work.
 It provides a range of facilities and services to help people secure employment.
 Attendance is voluntary and free of charge!

 Members of the Job club are all unemployed persons, who have a common goal – a genuine interest in finding work.
 Under the expert guidance of the Job Club Leaders, members receive training and support in developing their job seeking skills.
 Members also work together, share their experiences and explore local work opportunities.
 When you become a member, the Job Club will build your confidence and show you how jobs can be found.
 It will also provide you with the resources needed for an intensive search for work.

 The Job Club provides a range of services and facilities to members including, a Resource Centre, Formal Training and Support and Advice in Sourcing Jobs.

 The Job Club’s Resource Centre can provide you with facilities to help you find work, including: